AugustC/project-epidemio/README.md

     Raw data:
     Raw data is a dataset where each line is a case of the disease.
 This dataset must be in csv format and have the following columns: CIDADE (city where the disease was notified), NU_ANO(the year when the disease was notified), SEM_NOT(the week of the year in which the disease was notified, that is, first week (1), second week(2), so forth)
     Frequency data:
-    Frequency data of the disease per week, that is, a matrix where each line is a city and each column is a week and the values are the disease frequency of that city during that week.
+    Frequency data of the disease per week, that is, a matrix where each line is a year of a city and each column is a week and the values are the disease frequency of that city during that week.

 Program: